Getting Started

 There can be some variation when applying to faculty-led programs.
 All applications ask for basic information, such as emergency contacts and a short essay, but some programs will ask for additional steps or materials (such as a language evaluation or recommendation letter), so do be sure to review any information on the program webpage.
 If there are additional steps, the Study Abroad Office will follow-up with you.

-It is always best to meet with a study abroad provider before beginning your application.
-Our advisors can help you understand the process and timelines involved and help smooth the whole process.
+It is always best to meet with a CIEA Advisor before beginning your application.
+Our Advisors can also help you understand your program’s process and the timelines involved.

 Center for International Education Abroad